Q. Why did Cisco develop the Cisco® Visual Networking Index (VNI) Forecast and methodology?

 A. The Cisco VNI forecast has been characterized as conservative by some industry analysts and academicians.
 However, last year's Cisco VNI projections have aligned with several actual growth reports from independent third parties.

-• Telegeography reported that global average international Internet traffic grew 37 percent in 2011.
-The Cisco VNI Internet traffic growth rates for the primary countries included in VNI ranged from 30 percent to 50 percent for 2011, which is consistent with the Telegeography findings.
+• Telegeography reported that global average international Internet traffic grew 40 percent in 2012.
+The Cisco VNI Internet traffic growth rates for the primary countries included in the Cisco VNI forecast ranged from 35 percent for 2012, which is consistent with the Telegeography findings.

 Q. Why isn't the projected global IP traffic growth rate as high as it has been in previous forecasts?

 A. The updated global IP growth rate is not as high as in previous forecasts, but this is not a traffic reduction-it is a standard function of sigmoid curve (or S-curve) modeling.
 The initial stages of growth can be exponential, but that pace cannot continue indefinitely.
-However in real terms, top-level traffic growth represents a huge amount of traffic.
-For example, the difference between the Cisco VNI Forecast for 2015 (an annual run rate of 1.1 zettabytes) and the Cisco VNI Forecast for 2016 (an annual run rate of 1.3 zettabytes) is about 200 exabytes, which is 20 times larger than the monthly global IP traffic generated in 2008 (10 exabytes).
+However, in real terms, top-level traffic growth represents a huge amount of traffic.
+For example, in 2017 alone, more traffic will traverse global networks than all prior "Internet years" combined.
+IP traffic between the years 1984 and 2012 was 1.2 zettabytes, which is lower than the annual global IP traffic of 1.4 zettabytes of traffic in 2017.

 Q. How do you define your major application categories?

-A. The following are the major application categories and corresponding definitions within our Cisco VNI framework.
+A. The following major application categories and corresponding definitions are used within our Cisco VNI framework.

-• File sharing includes peer-to-peer (P2P) traffic from all recognized P2P systems such as BitTorrent, eDonkey, and other means of file sharing and one-click file hosting (for example, Rapidshare).
+• File sharing includes peer-to-peer (P2P) traffic from all recognized P2P systems, such as BitTorrent and eDonkey, along with other means of file sharing and one-click file hosting (for example, Rapidshare).

-• Internet video-to-PC includes online video that is downloaded or streamed for viewing on a PC screen.
-It excludes peer-to-peer downloads and is distinct from Internet delivery of video to a TV screen through a set-top box or equivalent device.
-Internet video viewed on PCs includes a growing volume of long-form commercial content (for example, movies and TV episodes) as well as short-form content (for example, free user-generated clips).
+• Internet video to PC includes online video that is downloaded or streamed for viewing on a PC screen.
+It does not include peer-to-peer downloads or Internet delivery of video to a TV screen through a set-top box or equivalent device.
+Internet video viewed on PCs includes a growing volume of long-form commercial content, such as movies and TV episodes, as well as short-form content such as free user-generated clips.

 • Internet video to TV includes video delivered by the Internet to a TV screen, through an Internet-enabled set-top box or equivalent device.
 Examples of devices and services that deliver this type of content include web-enabled TVs and Blu-ray disc players, Roku boxes, Apple TV, and gaming consoles that allow users to download movies and broadcast television content.